-- Check out the list of study away programs.
-Some programs are offered every year, while others may be offered on rotation. - Review the estimated costs for your programs of interest focusing on inclusions and exclusions. - Request a meeting with a staff member in the Rinker Center. - Keep an eye on the Rinker Center for Study Away and International Education website for program -specific information sessions offered by faculty directors and coordinators.
+- Check out the list of study away programs. - Request a meeting with a staff member in the Rinker Center if you still have questions. - Keep an eye on the Rinker Center for Study Away and International Education website and Student Notices on MyFurman for program-specific information sessions offered by faculty-directors and coordinators.